AdobeDocs/campaign-classic.en/help/integrations/using/configuring-ims.md

 ---
 # Configuring IMS{#configuring-ims}

 >[!IMPORTANT]
 >
+>As a Campaign hosted or managed services user, your Adobe IMS implementation is owned by Adobe.
+Steps decribed below only apply to on-premise and hybrid customers.
->Adobe IMS implementation is strictly reserved to the Adobe technical administrators.
-Contact your Adobe executive to start the implementation process.
+> Adobe IMS implementation must only be performed by Adobe technical administrators.
+Contact your Adobe representative to start the implementation process.

 ## Prerequisites {#prerequisites}

-To use the integration with the IMS:

 * You must have an Adobe Experience Cloud Organization name and ID.
 To find your Organization ID, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html){_blank}.
 * You have to add users in the Experience Cloud.
 For more on this, refer to [this page](https://experienceleague.adobe.com/docs/core-services/interface/administration/admin-getting-started.html){_blank}.